In 2021, Alabama postal workers had 70 incidents with dogs. 10 were in Birmingham. - NewsBreak

 Cleveland had the highest number of dog incidents in 2021, with 58.
 Close behind were Houston (54) Kansas City, Missouri (48), and Los Angeles (44).

-USPS said that letter carriers are trained not to startle dogs, stay attentive, and never assume a dog won’t bite.KKK recruitment flyer left on Mississippi church steps ahead of anniversary
+USPS said that letter carriers are trained not to startle dogs, stay attentive, and never assume a dog won’t bite.Child shot at Elizabeth Canty Apartments in Columbus

 “Although we ask our customers’ cooperation in controlling their dogs, unfortunately, dog bites still happen,” said Martindale.
 “This may result in injuries to our carriers and costly medical expenses for dog owners.
 Please heed best practices to help stop dog bites and protect your letter carrier.”